Andreessen Horowitz: 2021

 In January 2021, the firm led a $100 million Series B for the audio-chat social networking app Clubhouse, reportedly valuing it at $1 billion.
 In April 2021, it led a $220 million Series D for mobile banking and fintech company Current.

 In July 2021, the firm led a $100 million Series A for the NFT marketplace OpenSea, reportedly valuing it at $1.5 billion.

+In July 2021, the firm announced its investment in Series D funding for Flock Safety, a public safety technology company that provides AI-enabled security cameras and crime prevention software.

 In September 2021, the firm led an $18 million Series A fundraise in Pearl Health, a healthcare technology company.

 In October 2021, the firm led a $150M Series B round at a $3B valuation in Vietnamese studio Sky Mavis, the developer of the crypto-based online game Axie Infinity.

 In December 2021, crowdfunding platform Kickstarter received a $100 million investment from the firm's crypto fund with the expectation that it would pivot to blockchain technology.
 The decision to pivot backfired, alienating many of Kickstarter's users, and ended up damaging its reputation.